appannie/ab-testing/README.md

 }
 ```

-At App Annie, we're maintaining this configuration in yaml format to reduce the syntax noise.
+At Data AI, we're maintaining this configuration in yaml format to reduce the syntax noise.
 We have an automated CI task to encode/encrypt and push the final configuration to a public S3 bucket from where our SDK retrieve the configuration.

 ## Configuration File Hashing and Protecting private information